This site uses cookies. View our Cookie Policy to learn more about how and why.

 Sea otter

-Say hello to our otters: females Mishka and Sekiu.
+Say hello to our trio of females: northern sea otters Mishka and Sekiu, and southern sea otter Ruby!
 Learn a bit about them below, and keep scrolling to discover fascinating facts about these charming, outgoing, intelligent mammals.
-Then come see the dynamic duo in action on your next visit to the Aquarium!
+Then come see the triple treat in action on your next visit to the Aquarium!

 At the Aquarium